SoftDev2425/AI_exam/readme.md

 3. Run UI.py file in the terminal to start GUI.
 Path to the file is AI_Exam/GUI/UI.py

 ## Status
-After starting the GUI, a user can input information about a house.
-From the information a price is predicted thanks to chosen model trained for this task.
-If Ollama is running, the AI will generate a text in the format of a document describing the house with its features.
-The text then gets saved as a PDF file, which the real estate agents can use.
+After starting the GUI, users can input information about a house.
+Based on this information, a price is predicted using a selected model trained specifically for this task.
+If Ollama is running, the AI will generate a descriptive document about the house, detailing its features.
+This text is then saved as a PDF file, which real estate agents can use.

-For future improvements we could try to train one of our models to achieve a better score than that of the best one we currently have.
-A challenge has been to determine, how many features are needed to predict a house price.
-The current chosen features are all taken from the same website, which uses the features to describe each house.
-However, we think a house value are also determined by its distance to the ocean, which the website did not show.
+For future improvements, we could focus on training a new model to achieve a better performance score than our current best model.
+One challenge we faced was determining the optimal number of features needed to accurately predict house prices.
+The current features were all sourced from the same website, which describes each house using these features.
+However, we believe that additional factors, such as the house's proximity to the ocean, also significantly impact its value, but were not included in the website's data.

-In the end the house price predict does predict a price, but it is not 100% accurate to the origin source.
+In summary, while the house price predictor does generate a price estimate, it is not 100% accurate compared to the original source.